tenstorrent/tt-metal/CONTRIBUTING.md

     - The waypoint field show the latest waypoint that each kernel has run past.
 The typical application of these is to put a waypoint before and after any kernel code that could hang, which can be used to pinpoint a hang from the log.
     - Further debug features are available, such as a debug ring buffer on each core.
 For more information, see the [Watcher documentation](docs/source/tt-metalium/tools/watcher.rst).
   - If you're able to deterministically reproduce the hang, the relevant kernel code can be instrumented with more debug features and iterated on to find the source of the hang.
+    - For multicast operations, you should check that the parameters are correct and you are calling the right variant of the method.
+Some examples of what to watch out for are the following:
+      - The number of destinations has to be non-zero.
+      - If the source node is in the destination set, you need to use the `loopback_src` variant of the method.
+      - The `loopback_src` variant will not do anything if the set of destination nodes consists entirely of the source node.
 - If a hang happens only when watcher is disabled, it is likely that the extra code added by watcher is affecting a timing-related issue.
 In this case you can try disabling certain watcher features to attempt to bring the timing closer.
   - The most invasive watcher features is the NoC sanitization, try disabling it with:
 ```